 Programming and matrix programming

 Want to program your own commands to perform estimation, perform data management, or implement other new features?
-Stata is so programmable that thousands of Stata users have implemented and published thousands of user-written commands.
+Stata is so programmable that thousands of Stata users have implemented and published thousands of community-contributed commands.
 These commands look and act just like official Stata commands.
 A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language.
 Of course, it has all the advanced matrix operations you need.
 It also has access to the power of LAPACK.
 What's more, it has built-in solvers and optimizers to make implementing your own maximum likelihood, GMM, or other estimators easier.
 And you can leverage all of Stata's estimation and other features from within Mata.
 Many of Stata's official commands are themselves implemented in Mata.
 And much more.

 Account for missing data in your sample using multiple imputation.
 Choose from univariate and multivariate methods to impute missing values in continuous, censored, truncated, binary, ordinal, categorical, and count variables.
 Then, in a single step, estimate parameters using the imputed datasets, and combine results.
 Fit a linear model, logit model, Poisson model, multilevel model, survival model, or one of the many other supported models.
 Use the mi command, or let the Control Panel interface guide you through your entire MI analysis.
 And much more.